 Challenge: Getting buy-in for a wellbeing transformation.

-Chorus embarked on a three-year cultural transformation program that aimed to raise awareness about mental health and wellbeing to improve engagement and business performance.
-However, the team knew that in order to create a wellbeing program that was going to transform the organization, it needed support and buy-in from the leadership team.
+Chorus embarked on a three-year cultural transformation programme that aimed to raise awareness about mental health and wellbeing to improve engagement and business performance.
+However, the team knew that in order to create a wellbeing programme that was going to transform the organisation, it needed support and buy-in from the leadership team.
 And to do that, it needed to measure impact.
-“Boards and executive teams want to know return on investment, they want to know the difference that it’s making,” says the Chief People Officer.
+“Boards and executive teams want to know return on investment, they want to know the difference that it’s making”, says the Chief People Officer.
 “We needed a tool that was best in class and relevant to the New Zealand market, but also enabled us to be globally benchmarked.”